erasam/LODs-Easy-Generator/README.md

 # Add-on installation using Blender:

-1. Go to the Releases section of the https://github.com/AsoboStudio/glTF-Blender-IO-MSFS repository.
-Then download the zip file `io_scene_gltf2_msfs.zip`.
+1. Go to the Releases section of the https://github.com/erasam/LODs-Easy-Generator repository.
+Then download the zip file `LODs-Easy-Generator.zip`.

 ![Download Release](misc/Install/Download_rel.png)